microsoft/foldingdiff/README.md

 ## Sampling protein backbones

 To sample protein backbones, use the script `bin/sample.py`.
 Example commands to do this using the pretrained weights described above are as follows.
-Sampling takes about ~5-7 minutes for 512 structures using an Nvidia 2080Ti GPU.
+Sampling takes about ~7 minutes for 512 structures using an Nvidia 2080Ti GPU paired with an Intel i9-9960X.

 ```bash
 # To sample 256 backbones